fdcl-gwu/uav_simulator/README.md

 ![Terminal](images/running.gif)

 ### Tips
-1. Everytime you change the simulation environment, you have to kill the program, `catkin_make` and re-run it.
+1. Every time you change the simulation environment, you have to kill the program, `catkin_make` and re-run it.
 1. If you do not make any changes to the simulation environment, you only need to kill the Python program.
 1. The UAV will re-spawn at the position and orientation defined in `reset_uav()` in `rover.py` when you run the Python code.